Bio:

 David J Wilson is an artist whose work has been prominently featured in exhibitions across the United States.
 His impressive portfolio includes showcases at Andrew Logan Projects, Moore College of Art and Design, Socrates Sculpture Park, the Bronx Museum, 5-50 Gallery, Albright College, Novella Gallery, and FLOW.15 public art on Randall's Island, among others.

-Wilson's artistic journey has been enriched by multiple prestigious residencies, including LMCC's Workspace program, Socrates Sculpture Park, Sculpture Space, Vermont Studio Center, and the Bronx Museum AIM Program.
+Wilson's artistic journey has been enriched by multiple residencies, including LMCC's Workspace program, Socrates Sculpture Park, Sculpture Space, Vermont Studio Center, and the Bronx Museum AIM Program and a fellowship with the Center for Art and Advocacy in 2026.
 Additionally, he has contributed as a visiting artist at Harvestworks.

 Recognized for his innovative approach, Wilson has received grants and fellowships from the New York State Council of the Arts, NYFA, and the New York City Department of Cultural Affairs.
 His work is held in various private collections, reflecting his significant impact on the art world.

-Currently, Wilson is engaged in a Fractured Atlas fiscally sponsored project titled Ornament and Crime?, slated for realization in late 2024.
+Currently, Wilson is a fellow at the Center for Art and Advocacy for 2026.
 He holds an MFA in Sculpture from Hunter College and is based in New York City, where he lives and teaches.

 Please contact for CV